kalyaninagaraj/Domino-Mosaics/README.md

 [@kalyaninagaraj](https://github.com/kalyaninagaraj)

 ## References
-Details on how to model the integer program  can be found in ["Constructing Domino Portraits" in Tribute to a Mathemagician"](http://www.optimization-online.org/DB_FILE/2003/09/722.pdf).
+Details on how to model the integer program  can be found in ["Constructing Domino Portraits"](http://www.optimization-online.org/DB_FILE/2003/09/722.pdf) in the book ["Tribute to a Mathemagician"](https://www.routledge.com/Tribute-to-a-Mathemagician/Cipra-Demaine-Demaine-Rodgers/p/book/9780367446536).